Dr Rebecca Helm

 Her work has been published in both law and social science journals and books, including leading interdisciplinary peer-review journals such as Law and Human Behavior, and Psychology, Public Policy, and the Law.
 Her co-authored reports on surrogacy have been considered by legislatures in both New York, USA and Delhi, India.
 Her work has been funded by UK Research and Innovation, the Economic and Social Research Council, and the American Psychology and Law Society.

-Helm, R. K. (in Press).
+Helm, R. K. (2023).
 Adaptive Lie Detection and Perceived Prevalence of False Reports in Evaluation of Sexual Offence Allegations.
 Journal of Applied Research in Memory and Cognition.

-Helm, R. K., and Growns, B. (in Press).
+Helm, R. K., and Growns, B. (2023).
 Predicting and Projecting Memory: Error and Bias in Metacognitive Judgments Underlying Testimony Evaluation.
-Legal and Criminological Psychology.
+Legal and Criminological Psychology, 28(1) 15-33.

 Helm, R. K. & Growns, B. (2022).
 Prevalence Estimates as Priors: Juror Characteristics, Perceived Base Rates, and Verdicts in Cases Reliant on Complainant and Defendant Testimony.
 Applied Cognitive Psychology, 36(4), 891-904.